 - After my ex-husband left, my grandmother passed away.
 Going back home and being around my family for the funeral was a lonely retreat.
 It took every ounce of strength I had to try and hide the bags under my eyes and the scars on my wrist.
 I wobbled up on stage to do a reading at Grandma’s service, and I almost collapsed from malnourishment.
 “Are you ok?” they asked.
 “It’s just nerves,” I lied.
 I looked good in my disguise.

-- Unfortunately, I let my mental wellness take a beating as it made a home in the trenches of my soul for the next few years.
+- Unfortunately, I let my mental health take a beating and pushed the pain down into the trenches of my soul.
 I tried to bury the grief by being BUSY: meeting new people, going back to college, getting a new job… I even got a second chance at love with my now husband, Ryan.
 He was and is a miracle to me, and still we both brought so much of our own un-healed traumas to the relationship.
 (I am grateful to share that thanks to intentional and affective therapy we are now experiencing an ever-learning, emotionally healthy and accountable life together!)

 - A few days after marrying Ryan, I was in a car accident.
 I was out of work for three months with a traumatic brain injury.
 My parents had recently filed for divorce, and my mom slept on our couch.
 I started to feel numb to the experience of loss and pain.

 - Try as I might to make it through, my circumstances and my un-checked mental and emotional wellness were battling full-time against me.
 After trying to deal with the excruciating grief in the dark and on my own, my mind inevitably broke down.
 I was seriously ill and in emotional distress.